gobacktest/gobacktest/README.md

 [![Coverage Status](https://img.shields.io/coveralls/dirkolbrich/gobacktest/master.svg?style=flat-square)](https://coveralls.io/github/dirkolbrich/gobacktest?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/dirkolbrich/gobacktest?style=flat-square)](https://goreportcard.com/report/github.com/dirkolbrich/gobacktest)

-_**Heads up:** this is a framework in developement, not ready for any useful action.
-A lot of the functionality is still missing._
+_**Heads up:** This is a framework in development, a lot of the functionality is still missing._

 _You can read along and follow the development of this project.
 And if you like, give me some tips or discussion points for improvement._

 ---

-# gobacktest - fundamental stock analysis backtesting
+# gobacktest - Fundamental stock analysis backtesting

 My attempt to create a event-driven backtesting framework to test stock trading strategies based on fundamental analysis.
 Preferably this package will be the core of a backend service exposed via a REST API.

-## usage
+## Usage

 Example tests are in the `/examples` folder.